Have a question? Send us an email at firstname.lastname@example.org. We'd love to hear from you!

 The Logician: Flexible thinker who draws on different experiences to creatively analyze and problem-solve.

 Robin brings both technical and creative experience to his interactions supporting faculty in creating and implementing educational media content, activities and assessment strategies in various teaching and learning contexts, which faculty can use to support student engagement, digital skill development, and facilitate learner-created content.

 Robin oversees KPU's educational media platform and KPU's content management system software.
 Always abreast of current educational media trends, Robin provides practical approaches for faculty to incorporate media-based assessments, engaging content and blog-based assignments.

 Outside of work, Robin is a foodie, a content creator, and loves exploring new places.

-Mustafa manages the backend and integration of KPU's EdTech systems.
-Mustafa supports technical staff in logging, analyzing and resolving system problems.
-Mustafa also provides technical guidance to faculty with the learning management system, conferencing tools, e-portfolio tools and other integrated tools and platforms.
+Omar manages the backend and integration of KPU's EdTech systems.
+He supports technical staff in logging, analyzing and resolving system problems.
+Omar also provides technical guidance to faculty with the learning management system, conferencing tools, e-portfolio tools and other integrated tools and platforms.